Varma-N/VHDL/README.md

 This repository contains a collection of VHDL projects that demonstrate the design and simulation of fundamental digital logic circuits.<br> Each project includes the VHDL code for the design and the corresponding testbench for simulation.

 ## Projects Included
-AND Gate: Implements a basic AND gate using VHDL with a testbench for simulation.
+AND Gate: Implements a basic AND gate using VHDL with a testbench for simulation.<br>
-OR Gate: Implements an OR gate using VHDL with testbench validation.
+OR Gate: Implements an OR gate using VHDL with testbench validation.<br>
-NOT Gate: Implements a NOT gate using VHDL along with its testbench.
+NOT Gate: Implements a NOT gate using VHDL along with its testbench.<br>

 ## How to Use
 Each folder contains the design (.vhd) and testbench (_tb.vhd) and README files.